-"Can GERD cause constipation?
+"Can GERD cause constipation?"

 I'm beginning to suspect I have GERD, because I've had heartburn more often than not for a few months now.
 But I've also been constipated.
 Is the constipation a symptom of GERD, or is it a sign that I'm dealing with something else?

 Symptoms of GERD are all related directly to changes within the upper gastrointestinal tract (ie, the stomach and esophagus), and have no significant impact on the lower tract (the small and large intestines).
 As such, GERD has no relation to constipation, which most commonly occurs as a result of abnormalities in the large intestine.
 If you have been experiencing heartburn for several months, you should discuss your symptoms with your primary care physician.
 There are a number of effective lifestyle modifications and medications which can be used to help treat your GERD.
 At the same time, you should discuss your difficulty with constipation.
 Your physician should be able to suggest changes to your diet to help make your bowel movements more regular, and if needed, he/she can prescribe stool softeners as well.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.